jackwillee/CV/README.md

  I am a huge fan of Travel and enjoy visiting new places and experiencing new cultures and cusines.
 I have travelled since i was maybe 10 years old.
 I am always looking forward to the next trip in my calender.

  - Sport  -
 I love watching various sports and even do a reasonable amount of skiing in the pyrenees.
-I would like to try surfing next as it looks like a great sport/activity lifestylewise.
+I am currently interested in trying out sailing as a sport because i always thought it looked like a great activity from a lifestyle point of view.